Get Help

 PDF FILES

 These handouts help with learning and applying knowledge about sexual assault and the brain.
-To get the most from them, read my writings and watch my in-depth video (below).
+To get the most from them, read my writings and watch my in-depth YouTube video.
 See also longer handouts for investigators and victim advocates at the bottom of this page.

 Key Information for Investigators, Attorneys, Judges, and Others – Lots of key points packed into one page on (1) common brain-based effects during assaults and (2) “cautions, vulnerabilities, and needs.”